Croke Park: Phase four – Nally Stand & Nally End/Dineen Hill 16 terrace

 After the 2003 Special Olympics, construction began in September 2003 on the final phase, Phase Four.
 This involved the redevelopment of the Nally Stand, named after the athlete Pat Nally, and Hill 16 into a new Nally End/Dineen Hill 16 terrace.
 While the name Nally had been used for the stand it replaced, the use of the name Dineen was new, and was in honour of Frank Dineen, who bought the original stadium for the GAA in 1908, giving it to them in 1913.
 The old Nally Stand was taken away and reassembled in Pairc Colmcille, home of Carrickmore GAA in County Tyrone.

 The phase four development was officially opened by the then GAA President Seán Kelly on 14 March 2005.
-For logistical reasons (and, to a degree, historical reasons), and also to provide cheaper high-capacity space, the area is a terrace rather than a seated stand, the only remaining standing-room in Croke Park.
-Unlike the previous Hill, the new terrace was divided into separate sections – Hill A (Cusack stand side), Hill B (behind the goals) and the Nally terrace (on the site of the old Nally Stand).
+For logistical reasons (and, to a degree, historical reasons), and also to provide cheaper high-capacity space, the area is a terrace rather than a seated stand, the only remaining standing room in Croke Park.
+Unlike the previous Hill, the new terrace was divided into separate sections – Hill A (Cusack Stand side), Hill B (behind the goals) and the Nally terrace (on the site of the old Nally Stand).
 The fully redeveloped Hill has a capacity of around 13,200, bringing the overall capacity of the stadium to 82,300.
-This made the stadium the second biggest in the EU after the Camp Nou, Barcelona.
-However, London's new Wembley stadium has since overtaken Croke Park in second place.
+This made the stadium the second biggest in Europe at the time after the Camp Nou, Barcelona.
 The presence of terracing meant that for the brief period when Croke Park hosted international association football during 2007–2009, the capacity was reduced to approximately 73,500, due to FIFA's statutes stating that competitive games must be played in all-seater stadiums.